Key takeaways:

 • Integration.
 Lastly, many of these access control systems integrate seamlessly with property management software.
 As a result, you can onboard employees easily while streamlining how you manage tenants.

-Limitations of key card and key fob systems
+Limitations of key card and key fob security systems

 Some drawbacks of a key card or fob system include: